 - Virtual MBG is not supported if you manually install MBG (that is, install the MSL and the MBG software into a VMware virtual machine and then use a virtual MBG Application Record ID to activate the software).
-Virtual MBG is only supported if you install it from the virtual MBG .ova file. - Migration of a physical MBG system database backup to a virtual MBG deployment is not supported.
-Virtual MBG deployments do support application data backup and restore, however.
+Virtual MBG is only supported if you install it from the virtual MBG .ova file. - Restoring a physical MBG system database backup to a virtual MBG deployment is supported.